Looking for the best national parks in March? No worries. Here’s the ultimate collection of the best national parks to visit in March in the USA.

 Despite the season, the desert can be sweltering, so it is important to bring plenty of water and start your hike early to beat the heat.

-To truly experience all that Joshua Tree has to offer, you should plan on dedicating at least three days – and don’t hesitate to stay longer if your schedule allows!
+To truly experience all that Joshua Tree has to offer, you should plan on dedicating at least three days to visiting Joshua Tree – and don’t hesitate to stay longer if your schedule allows!

 The closest major airport is Palm Springs International Airport, located just an hour’s drive away from the park.